hack4impact-upenn/project-descriptions/pp-data-scraper.md

           - Alex Xu
 project:
     problem: >
-        "Doctor disciplinary data is siloed across states.
-When a doctor moves from one state to another, patients may not receive adequate information regarding their physician's prior disciplinary actions."
+        Doctor disciplinary data is siloed across states.
+When a doctor moves from one state to another, patients may not receive adequate information regarding their physician's prior disciplinary actions.
     features:
         - Ability to web scrape doctor disciplinary actions in a state
         - Ability to aggregate actions in one central database